 In 1975, Large relocated his company to Virginia Beach and has remained there ever since.
-Since then, the company evolved into a multidiscipline design firm that now also includes landscape architecture and civil engineering divisions.
+Since then, the company evolved into a multidiscipline design firm that now also includes landscape architecture and site engineering divisions.

 Some of the firm’s recent assignments include work on several Virginia Beach Town Center projects, like The Westin and The Funny Bone comedy club.
 The firm also handled the landscape design plans for Hilltop Marketplace and helped with the construction engineering for MacArthur Center mall.
 Pritchard recalled also working with Large on surveying the building that preceded MacArthur Center, the Maritime Tower office building.

 Although much has changed at the firm over the years, there is still one constant.
 Pritchard, now 70, still works there and will be celebrating his 50th year with the company this fall.